Dinosaur Valley Race Guide

 Once your race distance starts, you have forfeited all rights to your packet, and the shirt in the packet will be made available to runners who showed up to the start of the race.

 For each 10.5-mile loop of the course, below are the aid station details.
 See the Cutoffs section above for aid station cutoff details.
+Masks must be worn at the aid stations.

 FENCE LINE is an aid station you hit outbound and inbound in the longer loop so make sure you know which way you're headed or ask the volunteers if you don't know.
 5 milers only hit Fence Line once outbound.